Skip to main content

 )

-In both SDKs, repeated exact values such as the same email address will reuse the same placeholder within the trace.
+Repeated exact values such as the same email address reuse the same placeholder within a trace.